-From Dan on April 1st, 2009 in Green Remodeling
+From Dean Dowd on April 01, 2009 in Green Remodeling

 Homeowners in Sonoma County, California may be able to save some money as they wrestle through our current downer of an economy.
 That made possible by the recent enactment of Sonoma County’s Energy Independence Program (SCEIP), which offers low interest loans to homeowners for energy improvements to their homes.